How to Reduce Fouling in Heat Exchangers

 1. Scaling

 Scaling, also known as crystallization fouling, is particularly common, especially in systems involving water.
 Scaling occurs when minerals in the water precipitate and collect on the heat exchanger’s surfaces as crystals, forming a whitish buildup.
+This type of fouling is caused by silicates, calcium sulfate and calcium carbonate.

 2. Particulate Fouling